Lymington power station: History

 The Wessex Electricity Company was formed on 29 July 1927 with the aim to develop an integrated power supply system over a large area of southern England.
 The Wessex company took over several company and municipal electricity undertakings including the power stations at Amesbury, Andover, Chipping Norton, Downton, Frome, Lymington, Newbury and Yeovil.
 The company aimed to modernise, rationalise and integrate the distribution networks of its constituent companies.
 At Lymington the coal-fired plant was decommissioned and oil fuelled internal combustion engines were installed.
-In 1939 the share capital of the Wessex company was wholly owned by Edmundsons Electricity Corporation Limited.
+In 1939 the share capital of the Wessex company was wholly owned by Edmundsons Electricity Corporation.
 In June 1939 the Wessex company raised capital by the sale of £1.5 million of debenture stock.

 Upon nationalisation of the electricity supply industry in 1948 the Wessex company was abolished, ownership of Lymington power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Wessex electricity undertaking were transferred to the Southern Electricity Board (SEB).

 The power station continued to operate for a decade after nationalisation until it was closed by the CEGB on 31 March 1959, and was subsequently demolished.
 The site has been redeveloped with commercial premises.